tuoomz/yop/deploy-to-mainnet.md

     # This is needed to pass some checks.
 You can use the same value as GNOSIS_SIGNER_KMSID
     TESTNET_SIGNER_KMSID=<AWS KMS deployer key id>
     ```
-    If you don't have AWS account setup locally, you can add the env vars for AWS in here as well (IAM account id and secret id).
+    If you don't have AWS account setup locally, follow the [AWS CLI configuration guide](https://docs.aws.amazon.com/cli/latest/userguide/cli-configure-quickstart.html) to setup the AWS account.
 1. Check the [mainnet deployment configuration file](./deployment-config/mainnet-production.yaml) to make sure everything is correct.
 Especially check the contract addresses and make sure they are valid addresses in mainnet.
 1. Try the deployment to a local mainnet fork first to make sure the configuration are working as expected.